 The Chenes is a characteristic style of the Campeche State.

-You will see that it has heavily decorated facades in high reliefs with many mythological creatures, Mayan masks of the Mayan god of rain Chaac, with the curling nose, and representations of the Mayan god Itzamna with open fauces as entrance door of important Mayan pyramids.
+This style features heavily decorated facades in high reliefs with mythological creatures, masks of the god of rain Chaac, and the Mayan god Itzamna with open fauces as entrance doors of important Mayan pyramids.

-You will find the Chenes style mainly in Mayan pyramids, temples and structures in the state of Campeche in the archaeological sites of Santa Rosa Xtampak, Hochob and Dzibilnocac, not far from Campeche City.
+The evidence of the Chenes style can be seen in Mayan pyramids, temples, and structures in the state of Campeche in the archaeological sites of Santa Rosa Xtampak, Hochob, and Dzibilnocac, not far from Campeche City.